microsoft/code-with-engineering-playbook/observability/ml-observability.md

 Source code and dataset version are also saved with log snapshot to provide reproducibility.

 [Azure Machine Learning Service](https://ml.azure.com/) Azure Machine Learning service provides SDK for Python, R and C#  to log your evaluation metrics to Azure Machine Learning service(AML) Experiment.
 Experiments are viewed in AML dashboard.
-Reproducibility is achived by storing code or notebook snapshot together with viewed metric.
+Reproducibility is achieved by storing code or notebook snapshot together with viewed metric.
 You can create versioned Datasets within Azure Machine Learning service.

 ## Model in production

 The trained model can be deployed to production as container.
 Azure Machine Learning service provides SDK to deploy model as Azure Container Instance and publishes REST endpoint.
-You can monitor it using microservice observability methods( for more detailes -refer to [Recipes](readme.md) section).
+You can monitor it using microservice observability methods( for more details -refer to [Recipes](readme.md) section).
 MLFLow is an alternative way to deploy ML model as a service.

 ## Training and re-training